enhance-dev/enhance.dev/app/docs/md/patterns/rendering-markdown.md

 ```
 ### Render order matters

-When rendering HTML from Markdown that includes custom elements the rendering order matters.
-First, render the markdown to HTML with Arcdown then "enhance" that HTML by running it through Enhance SSR before sending it to the browser.
+When rendering HTML from Markdown which includes custom elements, the rendering order matters.
+First, render the Markdown to HTML with Arcdown.
+Then, "enhance" that HTML by running it through Enhance SSR before sending it to the browser.

 ```
 .md → [Arcdown] → HTML → [Enhance SSR] → browser